PM not to fly over Pakistan while travelling to Bishkek: MEA

 India requested Pakistan to let Modi's aircraft fly over its airspace when he travels to Bishkek.
 Pakistan accorded an "in principle" approval to India's request.

 "The government of India had explored two options for the route to be taken by the VVIP aircraft to Bishkek.
-A decision has now been taken that the VVIP aircraft will fly via Oman, Iran and Central Asian countries on the way to Bishkek," MEA spokesperson Raveesh Kumar said.
+A decision has now been taken that the VVIP aircraft will fly via Oman, Iran and Central Asian countries on the way to Bishkek," MEA spokesperson Raveesh Kumar said Wednesday.

 He was responding to media queries regarding the route to be taken by prime minister's aircraft while travelling to Bishkek.